lyokha/vim-publish-helper/README.md

 The new attribute *vars* allows loading vim global variables from the original document.
 To turn conditions in the example above on it must be defined as *vars="load_TagHl,PhHtmlEngine=tohtml"*.
-This example shows that variables must be delimited by commas, their values are defined after equal sign, if the equal sign is missing then the value is supposed to be equal to 1, quote signs around the value and the prefix *g:* before the variable name are missing and will be substituted transparently inside vimhl.
+This example shows that variables must be delimited by *commas*, their values are defined after *equal sign*, if the equal sign is missing then the value is supposed to be equal to *1*, *quote signs* around the value and the prefix *g:* before the variable name are missing and will be substituted transparently inside vimhl.

 ### Options to choose color scheme